nysenate/NYSenate.gov-Website-D9/web/modules/contrib/job_scheduler/README.txt

   $service = \Drupal::service('job_scheduler.manager');
   $service->remove($job);

 Optionally jobs can declared together with a schedule in a hook_cron_job_scheduler_info().

   function example_cron_job_scheduler_info() {
     $schedulers = [];
     $schedulers['example_unpublish'] = [
       'worker callback' => 'example_unpublish_nodes',
       'jobs' => [
+         [
+           'type' => 'story',
-         ['type' => 'story', 'id' => 12, 'period' => 3600, 'periodic' => TRUE],
+           'id' => 12,
+           'period' => 3600,
+           'periodic' => TRUE,
          ],
+      ],
     ];
     return $schedulers;
   }

 Jobs can have a 'crontab' instead of a period.
 Crontab syntax are Unix-like formatted crontab lines.

 Example of job with crontab.

-  // This will create a job that will be triggered from monday to friday, from january to july, every two hours function example_cron_job_scheduler_info() {
+  // This will create a job that will be triggered from monday to friday, from
+  // january to july, every two hours. function example_cron_job_scheduler_info() {
     $schedulers = [];
     $schedulers['example_unpublish'] = [
       'worker callback' => 'example_unpublish_nodes',
       'jobs' => [
+         [
+           'type' => 'story',
-         ['type' => 'story', 'id' => 12, 'crontab' => '0 */2 * january-july mon-fri', 'periodic' => TRUE],
+           'id' => 12,
+           'crontab' => '0 */2 * january-july mon-fri',
+           'periodic' => TRUE,
+         ],
       ],
     ];
     return $schedulers;